jjam912/note_utility/noteutil2/RULES.md

 Your notes are read from the beginning of the file to the end, so order will matter, especially if you use headings.

 ## Headings:
-When you want to structure your notes into a hierarchy, you use headings.
-In Markdown, one "#" indicates the highest heading, while six "#"s indicate the lowest heading.
+When you want to structure your notes into a hierarchy, you use *headings*.
+In Markdown, one "#" indicates the highest level heading, while six "#"s indicate the lowest level heading.
 You must construct your notes in this way too, repeating one character at the start of a line, if you want to use headings in your notes.

 Example:
 ```
 # Chapter 1
 ## Unit 1
 ### Section 1
-Here you would write your regular notes: or include a separator (:) to make it a pair
+Here you would write your regular notes: Without the heading character prefix.
 ```

 If you use Google Docs, a fantastic add-on is [Docs to Markdown](https://chrome.google.com/webstore/detail/docs-to-markdown/igffnbdfnodiaphfmfaiiaegmoljbghf?hl=en-US),